gamesbook/protograf/docs/source/core_shapes.rst

    :width: 330

 ===== ======
-|t01| This example shows the shape constructed using the command with mostly.
+|t01| This example shows the shape constructed using the command with mostly
       defaults.

-      Only the **text** property is changed from a blank string |dash| otherwise there would nothing to see!:
+      Only the *text* property is changed from a blank string |dash| otherwise there would nothing to see!

       .. code:: python